cspr-rad/kairos-spec/src/spec.typ

 === Query account balances

-Anyone should be able to query the Kairos account balances of available CSPR tokens at any given time through a CLI.
-In particular, users can also query their personal account balance.
+Anyone should be able to query their Kairos account balances through a CLI.

 === Verification